 Suketu Purohit | Little Rann of Kutch, Gujarat

 Denizens of the desert, Desert Foxes usually begin courtship in the month of November, although this varies based on their geographical location.
 They undergo morphological changes during the breeding season, displaying darker ventral and neck colours and whiter legs.
-Their coats become thicker, and the colour changes to dark brown.
+Their coats become thicker, and their colour changes to dark brown.
 Pre-mating rituals include pushing and chasing each other.
 They also poke their noses against each other while producing squeaking noises.
 Male foxes have been observed to offer food to females to initiate courtship.
 Female foxes give birth to a litter of about 2-4 pups which are raised in elaborate dens made by their parents.
 The dens have multiple openings which serve as escape routes in case of an attack by a predator.
-Female foxes are also known to make multiple dens within the area to protect their offsprings.
+Female foxes are also known to make multiple dens within the area to protect their offspring.